Pinchas Goldschmidt

 In the aftermath of increased socio-political repression within Russia in 2022 within the context of the Russo-Ukrainian war, Goldschmidt gained international media attention for his recommendation that all Jews living in Russia leave the country for their own safety and security.
+He would later become the first rabbi to be listed as a foreign agent by Russia as a result of his opposition to war.

-Given his role in speaking for the benefit of the Jewish community, he's stated that he's been a magnet for personal threats of violence by antisemitic extremists.
+Given his role in speaking for the benefit of the Jewish community, Goldschmidt has stated that he has been a magnet for personal threats of violence by antisemitic extremists.

 Biography

 Goldschmidt was born in Zurich to a family that had lived in Switzerland for four generations.
 He arrived in Russia in 1989 and worked at re-establishing Jewish communal life including schools, a rabbinical court, a burial society, kosher soup kitchens, rabbinical schools and political umbrella structures, such as the Russian Jewish Congress and the Congress of the Jewish Religious Organizations and Associations in Russia (CJROAR).
 In 1990 he created the guidelines in conjunction with the Israeli Ministry of Interior to reconfirm Jews who hid their Jewish identity during Soviet times.

 He has addressed the US Senate, the EU Parliament, the Council of Europe, the Israeli Knesset, Israeli Prime Minister Netanyahu's "Neeman Commission," Oxford University, the Organization for Security and Co-operation in Europe Berlin Conference on anti-Semitism, and Harvard University, discussing the state of the Jewish Community and threats to it.

 In January 2005, five hundred people, including newspaper editors, public intellectuals and nineteen Duma deputies published an appeal to the Prosecutor General of Russia calling for the closure of Jewish organized life in Russia.
 A subsequent television call-in show, during which 100,000 people phoned in, said that 54% of the participants supported the idea of banning all Jewish organizations in Russia.
 Goldschmidt wrote a response addressed to Dmitriy Rogozin, leader of the nationalist Rodina (Motherland) party, who then apologized and distanced himself from the petition.

 Goldschmidt was deported from Russia in September 2005, but was allowed to return to the community three months later after an international campaign.
 In 2010 by special order of Russia's president, Dmitry Medvedev, he was made a citizen of Russia.

 He chairs the Standing Committee of the Conference of European Rabbis, an umbrella group of four hundred European rabbis.

 In the spring of 2009 Goldschmidt was visiting scholar at the Davis Center in Harvard.

 In 2011, Goldschmidt was elected president of the Conference of European Rabbis by its Standing Committee.

 On 27 July 2016, the Government of the French Republic made him a Chevalier of the National Order of the Legion of Honor for contributing to relations between Russia and France.

+On 9 May 2024, he was awarded the Charlemagne Prize at Aachen, Germany.

 In 2008 the Jerusalem Post put Goldschmidt in 31st place in its yearly list of the fifty most influential Jews in the world.